 When we want to ask questions about the fundamental nature of our reality, we can sometimes arrive there by questioning assumptions that seem too trivial to be meaningful.

 - Distortion of nose shape ruptures blood vessels and tissue.
-Ouch.

-Actually it’s exactly like two opposing magnets, because magnets work on the same principle.
+Magnets actually work on the same principle.
 A magnet is a piece of metal that has been exposed to a powerful magnet during its smelting process.
 It forces all of the electrons in the metal to spin in the same direction, and their charge compounds and can be felt beyond the atomic level.